needle-mirror/com.unity.cloud.identity/Documentation~/use-case-getting-user-information.md

 ### Inject an IServiceAuthorizer in ServiceHttpClient to access resources on Unity Cloud

-Since all `IAuthenticator` inherits the `IServiceAuthorizer` interface, you can inject a reference from any `IAuthenticator` class implementation, like the `CompositeAuthenticator`, into the `ServiceHttpClient` constructor method as a valid `IServiceAuthorizer`.
+Because all `IAuthenticator` implentations inherit the `IServiceAuthorizer` interface, you can inject a reference from any `IAuthenticator` class implementation, like the `ServiceAccountAuthenticator`, into the `ServiceHttpClient` constructor method as a valid `IServiceAuthorizer`.

-The `ServiceHttpClient` can then be injected in any class of other `Unity.Cloud` Unity packages to access resources on Unity Cloud.
+You can inject the `ServiceHttpClient` then in any class of other `Unity.Cloud` Unity packages to access resources on Unity Cloud.

 [!code-cs [behaviour-script](../Samples/Documentation/Manual/ServiceAuthorizerExample.cs#ServiceAuthorizer)]